odockal/podman-desktop-qe/docs/scenarios/kind/kind-testing-scenarios.md

 ### Linux Kind integration on Podman Desktop
 1. Have podman installed on your machine
 2. Download, install and run Podman Desktop
+3. Verify Podman is running in Settings -> Resources

 ### Windows Kind integration in Podman Desktop